ceos-org/stac-collection-and-granule-discovery-best-practices/granule-metadata.md

 ## 6.1 Overview

-This chapter presents the requirements and recommendation that apply to STAC granule metadata representations (returned by a static or searchable catalog, in isolation or included in a search response) in addition to the general metadata requirements presented in [Metadata Best Practices](best-practices.md#33-metadata-best-practices).
+This chapter presents the requirements and recommendations that apply to STAC granule metadata representations (returned by a static or searchable catalog, in isolation or included in a search response) in addition to the general metadata requirements presented in [Metadata Best Practices](best-practices.md#33-metadata-best-practices).

 The requirements and recommendations provided relate to: